JD-Jones-ASES/math_flashcards/readme.md

 Grok 2 (Beta) made the icon.

-## Math Flashcards v0.8.4
+## Math Flashcards v0.8.5

 An interactive math practice application featuring adaptive learning, detailed analytics, and personalized difficulty progression.
 The Hard and Custom difficulty levels are experimental.
 Skill practice for students is found in Intro, Basic, and Medium.

 ## Beta
-- Fixed inconsistent naming conventions.
-The app is named "Math Flashcards."
+- Graphics overhaul for various panels in game.
 - Higher difficulties scale in unusual ways.
 - Refining the "Custom" difficulty is an ongoing project.
-- Known bug when deleting the last non-default player while playing as that player.
-- Animation fading for background elements is broken.

 ## Features